dcchuck/openshift-ws-alerts/README.md

 ## Relevant Documentation

 * You can emulate this pattern to retrieve other information about your OpenShift instance (also cluster wide, not just namespace specific).
 The OpenShift REST API documentation can be found [here](https://docs.openshift.com/container-platform/3.5/rest_api/index.html).

+### TODO

+* Formalize built step.
+So far I've added the build tools to the dependencies so the container can find typescript.